 Physicians and Nurses in Studies:

-Walter Willett, MD, PhD, is chairman of the Department of Nutrition at Harvard University’s T.H.
+Walter Willett, MD, PhD, was previously chairman of the Department of Nutrition at Harvard University’s T.H.
 Chan School of Public Health.
 Dr. Willett is a fan of nuts.
 Many years ago, he and his colleagues published a major study (JAMA, Nov.
-27, 2002) showing that women who eat 5 ounces or so of nuts a week lower their risk of type 2 diabetes by 27 percent.
+27, 2002) showing that women who eat 5 ounces or so of nuts or peanut butter a week lower their risk of type 2 diabetes by 27 percent.

-That wasn’t the first time nuts were shown to be healthful.
+That wasn’t the only study demonstrating a connection between nuts and health.
 Another study showed that a diet rich in almonds lowers cholesterol without raising blood sugar in people with diabetes (American Journal of Clinical Nutrition, Nov.
 2002).

 Which Nuts Will You Eat?